Helperbird/website/src/pages/features/google-translate.md

 url: features/google-translate/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Translation feature lets you easily translate words, websites, and PDFs into any language.
+Helperbird's Translation feature lets you translate words, websites, and PDFs into any language effortlessly.
 Simply select the text, right-click, and choose Helperbird's Google Translate option.
-It's powered by Google Translate, ensuring accurate and reliable translations.
+Powered by Google Translate, it ensures accurate and reliable translations, making it easy to understand content in any language.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-### Easy Translation

-Quickly translate words, websites, and PDFs into any language.
+**Easy Translation:** Translate words, websites, and PDFs into any language in just a few clicks.

-### Accurate Translations

-Powered by Google Translate for reliable and precise translations.
+**Accurate Translations:** Powered by Google Translate for trusted and precise results.

-### Save Time

-No need to switch to a separate translation app or website, saving you time and increasing efficiency.
+**Save Time:** No need to switch between apps or websites—translate directly as you browse.

-### Learn New Languages
+**Learn New Languages:** Explore new languages and cultures while improving your understanding.

+**Communicate Better:** Break language barriers and connect with people around the world.

+---

+## Who Is It For?

+**Students and Researchers:** Translate academic materials, articles, or references with ease.

+**Professionals:** Communicate and collaborate with clients or colleagues in different languages.

+**Travelers:** Navigate websites or documents in a foreign language effortlessly.

-Great for learning new languages and understanding different cultures.
+**Language Enthusiasts:** Perfect for learning new languages and expanding vocabulary.

-### Communicate Better

-Improve your communication with people who speak different languages.
+**Everyday Browsers:** Translate any website or PDF while browsing the web.

+---

 ## Supported Languages

 Helperbird supports a wide range of languages, including:

 - 🇿🇦 Afrikaans
 - 🇦🇱 Albanian
 - 🇸🇦 Arabic
 - 🇦🇿 Azerbaijani
 - 🏴 Basque
 - 🇧🇩 Bengali
 - 🇧🇾 Belarusian
 - 🇧🇬 Bulgarian
 - 🏴 Catalan
 - 🇨🇳 Chinese Simplified
 - 🇨🇳 Chinese Traditional
 - 🇭🇷 Croatian
 - 🇨🇿 Czech
 - 🇩🇰 Danish
 - 🇳🇱 Dutch
 - 🇬🇧 English
 - 🏴 Esperanto
 - 🇪🇪 Estonian
 - 🇵🇭 Filipino
 - 🇫🇮 Finnish
 - 🇫🇷 French
 - 🇪🇸 Galician
 - 🇬🇪 Georgian
 - 🇩🇪 German
 - 🇬🇷 Greek
 - 🇮🇳 Gujarati
 - 🇭🇹 Haitian Creole
 - 🇮🇱 Hebrew
 - 🇮🇳 Hindi
 - 🇭🇺 Hungarian
 - 🇮🇸 Icelandic
 - 🇮🇩 Indonesian
 - 🇮🇪 Irish
 - 🇮🇹 Italian
 - 🇯🇵 Japanese
 - 🇮🇳 Kannada
 - 🇰🇷 Korean
 - 🏴 Latin
 - 🇱🇻 Latvian
 - 🇱🇹 Lithuanian
 - 🇲🇰 Macedonian
 - 🇲🇾 Malay
 - 🇲🇹 Maltese
 - 🇳🇴 Norwegian
 - 🇮🇷 Persian
 - 🇵🇱 Polish
 - 🇵🇹 Portuguese
 - 🇷🇴 Romanian
 - 🇷🇺 Russian
 - 🇷🇸 Serbian
 - 🇸🇰 Slovak
 - 🇸🇮 Slovenian
 - 🇪🇸 Spanish
 - 🏴 Swahili
 - 🇸🇪 Swedish
 - 🇮🇳 Tamil
 - 🇮🇳 Telugu
 - 🇹🇭 Thai
 - 🇹🇷 Turkish
 - 🇺🇦 Ukrainian
 - 🇵🇰 Urdu
 - 🇻🇳 Vietnamese
 - 🇬🇧 Welsh
 - 🇮🇱 Yiddish

+---

 ## Is This Feature Free?

-Yes, Helperbird offers free translation support for any website or text as you browse.
-It also works on PDFs and Google Docs.
+Yes, Helperbird offers free translation support for websites, text, PDFs, and even Google Docs.